superlinked/VectorHub/docs/articles/Vector-Indexes.md

 import pandas as pd
 ```
 #### Creating Data Vectors
-For this tutorial we will generate dummy random vectors and use them as data point in our algorithm.
+For this tutorial, we will generate dummy random vectors and use them as data points in our algorithm.
 ```python
 # Generate 10 random 3D vectors
 random_vectors = np.random.rand(10, 3)